Iwájú: Critical response

 The series was positively received.
 Bill Desowitz of IndieWire praised the series and said that the series' animation "boasted a mixture of African, Eastern, and Western animation styles."
 Rupali Manohar Chauhan of Meaww argued that the series had "striking visuals and deeply ingrained African references," and said that the series mixed powerful graphics with "intriguing narration" and argued that the series proves the adage of "good triumphs over evil" in the series finale.
 Nick Valdez of ComicBook.com called the series a "very intriguing project."
 Kambole Campbell of Empire praised the cultural specificity, use of Yoruba-language phrases, strong voice cast, and exploration of income inequality, imagines abuse of today's technology, art direction, costume design, thoughtful, and called the series "pretty bold children’s television."
 However, Campbell said the series doesn't have the "explosive inventiveness" of Kizazi Moto: Generation Fire, the noticeable genetic elements, a subpar score, and stuttering narrative with pacing "shackled to the binge model" by favoring a long story rather than one-off episodes, and notes that early episodes are "a little slow," arguing the series feels like a "feature film that’s been unceremoniously divided into slices."
 Charles Mudede of The Stranger said that the story does not have a Western structure, and has a happy ending, but one that is strange "by the standards of Disney animations," argued that Bole is not good at "being a villain," and described the series as realistic.
 He also argued that the series was closer "to cyberpunk than Afrofuturism" because of the depiction of advanced technology, and said that the world depicted in the series is "down to earth and pushed and pulled by capitalism."

-Nick Bythrow of ScreenRant praised the series for standing out with "themes of class and charming characters," stellar animation, social commentary, and strong voice acting, but criticized inconsistent pacing, a predictable story, and some weak supporting character arcs.
+Nick Bythrow of Screen Rant praised the series for standing out with "themes of class and charming characters," stellar animation, social commentary, and strong voice acting, but criticized inconsistent pacing, a predictable story, and some weak supporting character arcs.
 Leila Latif of The Guardian called the series a "delightful coming-of-age adventure" with great voice acting and background art, and called it an "encouraging step into a bold and brilliant future" but criticized it for being "frantically paced and hard to follow."
 Petrana Radulovic of Polygon praised the series as having a fascinating world, tight story, and compelling story, and called it "one of the most exciting shows" to come out on Disney+ and "one of the best animated shows on the streaming service," called it "short...but it packs a punch," and hoped that Disney did similar projects in the future.

 It was also reported that the series amassed a "devoted following" on social media, including on Twitter, appreciating the social commentary of the series, noting the use of Nigerian Pidgin, and urged people to watch it.